 - The management of consent, as well as the monitoring of the entire process, is critical.
 Businesses should evaluate their policies and procedures for governing all uses of personal information, including their ability to audit and ensure permission.
 The use of PI to demonstrate compliance and build customer trust is acceptable.

 As we all know, the CCPA gives users more control over their personal data.
 Because of the introduction of PI and PII, it is now critical to comprehend these concepts that comply with CCPA.
 Personal information (PI) is information that identifies a single consumer or household.
 It goes well beyond data that can be readily connected to a person’s identity, such as their name, social security number, or birth date, which is typically considered PII.
 Traditional data discovery methods fail to link or associate data with a specific individual.
-Secuvy’s data privacy solution is built for advanced PI and PII discovery in structured and unstructured data sets.
+Secuvy’s data discovery solution is built for advanced PI and PII discovery in structured and unstructured data sets.